scarburato/t150_driver/README.md

 - Firmware upgrades
 - Handling of range changes from the wheel

+### Switch the wheel from FFB to full T150
+Since kernel version 5.13, hid_thrustmaster automatically switch some thrustmaster devices into full mode.
+The T150 is covered by this driver.
+The TMX wheel does not have support in the hid_thrustmaster and requries either using [TMX-Driver](https://github.com/emtek995/TMX-driver) (kernel driver) or [tmdrv](https://github.com/her001/tmdrv) (python userspace driver) to intialize.

 ## How to use the driver
-**Always put the switch of your wheel to the `PS3` position before plug it into your machine!**
+**For T150, always put the switch of your wheel to the `PS3` position before plug it into your machine!**

-### Switch the wheel from FFB to full T150
-Since kernel version 5.13, hid_thrustmaster automatically switch thrustmaster devices into full mode.
+For the TMX, plug the wheel into your machine and load your preffered intialization driver.
+The mode switch will only be used to swap the clutch and accelerator pedals if using the T3PA-Pro in hangdown mode.

 ### Setting up the wheel parameters
 You can edit the settings of each wheel attached to the machine by writing the sysfs attributes usually found in the